rickmoonex/rickmoonex.github.io/_posts/2023-01-25-vault-azure-overview.md

   - HashiCorp Vault
 ---

 This is the first blog of a new series about running a highly available [HashiCorp Vault](https://www.vaultproject.io) cluster on Microsoft Azure.
-This series will cover a lot, including: Design, Provisioning, Configuration and Maintenance.
+This series will cover a lot, including: Design, Provisioning, Configuration, and Maintenance.

 In this first installment we are going to discuss the technical design of the Vault cluster that we are building.
 So let's get started!